 - Those looking to be in the centre of what the wonderful Alentejo has to offer

 - History buffs with a lust for old walls

-- Anyone who cherishes a good conversation at the table over a bottle of wine and an amazing sunset
+- Anyone who cherishes a good conversation while witnessing an amazing sunset

 Evoramonte Guesthouse – The Rooms and shared areas

 Vicki and Mitch bought most of the decoration features years ago wherever they would visit or live: England, Africa, Asia, the Middle East… They kept many of the nuances from the old house, almost untouched, maintaining its soul present on the wooden floors and doors, as well as in the masonry.
 So, The Place at Evoramonte now has modern touches and historic features.
 Lovely.